pavloskaralis/go-server/README.md

 * JWT tokens are tracked by Redis and get deleted after expiration.
 * /login and /signup return Auth (tokens) and Profile(uid, username, email).
 * /profile is wrapped in auth middleware that checks access token expiration.
-* /profile validates access token and returns Profile via uid in token claims.
+* /profile validates access token and returnss Profile via uid in token claims.
 * /refresh returns refreshed Auth if provided a valid refresh token.

 ## Testing